-- Bangladesh, Brazil, Canada, China (mainland-born), Colombia, Dominican Republic, Ecuador, El Salvador, Haiti, India, Jamaica, Mexico, Nigeria, Pakistan, Peru, Philippines, South Korea, United Kingdom (except Northern Ireland) and its territories, and Vietnam
+- Bangladesh, Brazil, Canada, China (mainland-born), Colombia, Dominican Republic, El Salvador, Haiti, India, Jamaica, Mexico, Nigeria, Pakistan, Peru, Philippines, South Korea, United Kingdom (except Northern Ireland) and its territories, and Vietnam

 This means that you or your spouse must be a native of a country that is eligible to participate in the DV lottery.
 You may also be eligible to apply if your parent was born in a country that is eligible to participate.
 The State Department publishes the eligible countries for Green Card lottery each year.

 Before each year's lottery drawing, the Department of State will publish detailed instructions on how to apply for DV lottery in the Federal Register.
 Instructions are usually posted in August of each year, and the registration period is usually held in October.